Take Small Steps Toward Reducing Everyday Anxiety

 Scientists aren’t completely sold on the effectiveness of these spinner toys, and say more research is needed to validate the marketing claims.
 They warn they might actually cause more of a distraction than a calming effect.
 But no one can deny the popularity of these spinners is growing, and may be an inexpensive way to alleviate anxiety.

-Another thing that might be helpful in combatting anxiety is a weighted blanket.
+Another thing that might be helpful in combating anxiety is a weighted blanket.
 Weighted blankets weigh between 4 and 30 pounds, and can help reduce anxiety in adults and children.

 The science behind weighted blankets is simple but meaningful.
 When you’re sleeping, a weighted blanket helps push your your body downwards, which is a process known as “grounding” or “earthing.”
 Grounding can have a deeply calming effect which helps promote sleep and relaxation and reduce anxiety.
 It can also have positive effects on cortisol levels, a stress hormone.
 Too much cortisol can cause weight gain, insomnia, anxiety and depression.